zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 ```

 #### Poetry - Lock file
-- When installing package, poetry resolves its dependencies and creates `poetry.lock`
-- Updating dependencies to latest versions with `poetry update`
+When installing a package for the first time, Poetry simply resolves all dependencies listed in your `pyproject.toml` file and downloads the latest version of the packages.Once Poetry has finished installing, it writes all the packages and their exact versions that it downloaded to a `poetry.lock` file, locking the project to those specific versions.
+It's recommended to commit the lock file to your project repo so that all people working on the project are locked to the same versions of dependencies.
+To update your dependencies to the latest versions, use the `poetry update` command.

 ## Poetry - Build/publish flow
 ```bash